amyjko/critically-conscious-computing/README.md

 You can find the book at [criticallyconsciouscomputing.org](https://criticallyconsciouscomputing.org).

 The book is currently maintained by Amy Ko, a professor at the University of Washington Information School.

+All of this book's text, images, and content was edited, curated, and written by the authors, and none of it by generative AI.
+We also do not use generative AI to _support_ any of these activities.
+The book's text should make it self-evident why we we don't.